University Philharmonic Orchestra

 As part of a student's overall musical experience, a concerto competition is open to all students who are studying privately with a School of Music Faculty member.
 Each year one to four students are selected to perform a full concerto with the orchestra as part of the season's schedule.

 Membership in the Philharmonic is available to university students who are majoring in fields other than music.
 An audition is required prior to enrolling, and, if accepted, the student must also enroll in private lessons with a member of the School of Music Faculty.
-This is to insure that the Orchestra's level of performance remains high.
+This is to ensure that the Orchestra's level of performance remains high.